 Wellsprings of Freedom International is a registered Christian (501c3) non-profit organization based in Rock Island, IL.
-We are an evangelical inner healing and deliverance ministry that exists to help wounded, tormented, and demonically oppressed individuals find freedom, hope, and restoration through the power of Jesus Christ.
+We are an evangelical inner-healing and deliverance ministry that exists to help wounded, tormented, and spiritually oppressed individuals find freedom, hope, and restoration through the power of Jesus Christ.

 We believe in the one Living and True God, both holy and loving, eternal, unlimited in power, the source of all wisdom and goodness, the Creator and Sustainer of all things.
 Within the unity of the Godhead, there exists three persons of one essential nature, power, and eternity — the Father, the Son, and the Holy Spirit (John 14, 16).

 We believe that the Father is the Source of all that exists in heaven or earth, whether material or spiritual.
 Together with the Son and the Holy Spirit, He created humankind, male and female, in His image (Genesis 1-2).
 Out of love, He relates to people as Father, thereby forever declaring His goodwill toward them.
 In love, He seeks, receives, and restores repentant sinners (Genesis 3:9, Luke 15, 19:10).